Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 The content of the article

-The main stages in the development of the SCO.
+Main stages of development of the SCO.

 The charter was signed in 2002 and ratified by the Federation Council in 2003.

-The main bodies of the SCO.
+Main bodies of the SCO.

 Council of Heads of Government.